embulk/embulk/docs/eeps/draft-maven-style-plugins.md

 * Bundler is mandatory to select a specific version of the same RubyGems-style plugin if multiple versions are installed.
     * Users sometimes wanted to select a specific version from the same installation set.
     * Reconfiguring Bunlder needs time, and sometimes reinstallation.
+* [The RubyGems.org hosting service](https://rubygems.org/) cannot contain different RubyGems for the same name.
+    * RubyGems do not have a concept of namespaces.
 * A RubyGems-style plugin has to include all the dependency JAR files packaged.
     * The size of a RubyGems-style plugin package tended to be large.
     * Many Embulk plugins are expected to depend on the same Java libraries.
 They would be duplicated on the network for downloading, and on the file system.